mars0i/bali/doc/ArchitectureNotes4.md

 whatever messes up the system might even be *good design*.

-And in fact I am seeing this result, maybe (on some runs, at least), e.g. for bhutakala-influence = 0.01.
+And in fact I am seeing this result, maybe (on some runs, at least), e.g. for bhutakala-influence = 0.01 at one point in the development of the noise function.
+This benefit appears to have to do with getting an opportunity to switch to a crop plan that uses the high yield rice (#3), especially the 3/3/3 plan.

 Note that a small noise probability can have a big effect, since you run it on all 172 subaks, and what's beneficial is coordination within